Adamouization/Relaxation-Technique-Parallel-Computing/README.md

-# Relaxation Technique Parallelised using Pthreads and MPI
+# Relaxation Technique Parallelised in C using Pthreads and MPI

 ## Problem Description